MattScarthSaunders/auto-form-test/README.md

 1. **Browser fails to launch**: Ensure you have the necessary system dependencies
 2. **Page timeout**: Increase the timeout value in configuration
-3. **API connection failed**: Check your API endpoint and authentication
 4. **Form not found**: Verify the CSS selector is correct
 5. **Cookie popup not accepted**: The service automatically handles most cookie popups, including iframe-based ones